-Every day around the globe Alfaxan injectable anesthetic is used in thousands of anesthesia procedures.
-Its effectiveness, its wider safety profile and its versatility is raising the bar for injectable agents used in induction and total injectable anesthetic procedures.
+Every day around the globe Alfaxan Multidose Intravenous Injectable Anesthetic is used in thousands of anesthetic procedures.
+Its effectiveness, wide safety profile and versatility is raising the bar for injectable agents used in induction and total injectable anesthetic procedures.

 Drug use and dependence: Alfaxalone is a class IV controlled substance.
 Biochemical and research data suggest that alfaxalone has a similar abuse and dependence potential to other class IV drugs such as benzodiazepines and barbiturates.